MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 This module installs in **\ProgramFiles (x86)\Microsoft Azure Information Protection** and adds this folder to the **PSModulePath** system variable.
 The .dll for this module is named **AIP.dll**.

-Currently, if you install the module as one user and run the cmdlets on the same computer as another user, you must first run the `Import-Modle AzureInformationProtection` command.
+Currently, if you install the module as one user and run the cmdlets on the same computer as another user, you must first run the `Import-Module AzureInformationProtection` command.
 In this scenario, the module doesn't autoload when you first run a cmdlet.

 The current release of the AzureInformationProtection module has the following limitations: